Realizable Standard Young Tableaux

-\begin{proof} For each realizable staircase tableau $T$ of shape $(1,2,\dots, n-1)$, fix a realization given by a total ordering of slopes of the line segments between pairs from a list $n$ points $(x_{1},y_{1}), \dots, (x_{n},y_{n})$.
-In particular, we may choose this realization to be generic, since a small perturbation the points will not affect the total ordering of the slopes.
+\begin{proof} For each realizable staircase tableau $T$ of shape $(1,2,\dots, n-1)$, fix a realization given by a total ordering of slopes of the line segments between pairs from a list of $n$ points $(x_{1},y_{1}), \dots, (x_{n},y_{n})$.
+We can do this, since the set of $x, y$ that induce the same tableau is a full dimension region of a hypersurface arrangement.